-The RSPCA operates a National Cruelty and Advice Helpline, between the hours of 8am and 5pm, 7 days per week.
+The RSPCA operates a National Cruelty and Advice Helpline, between the hours of 9am and 5pm, Monday to Friday.
 If you suspect animal cruelty, please let them know.

 To report an animal in distress or to ask for advice on animal welfare contact the RSPCA National Cruelty and Advice Helpline on:

 You will be asked to give a detailed description of what you saw or heard – please be ready to give the following information:

 - Your own name, address and telephone number.

 This is necessary for record purposes.
 The inspector will need to contact you if you want to know about the result of his or her investigation.
 However, you do not have to give your details if you do not want to.
 It is RSPCA policy to treat all complaints in the strictest confidence.
 Your name will not be disclosed without your permission.